atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

                AdminGroupName = dirac_admin

                # Name of the installation host (default: the current host )
-               Host = volhcb29.cern.ch
+               Host = dirac.cern.ch
                # DN of the host certificate (default: None )
                HostDN = /DC=ch/DC=cern/OU=computers/CN=volhcb29.cern.ch
-               # Type of the installation host Normal or Power (default: Normal )
-               HostType = Power

-               # The list of DIRAC Systems to be installed
+               # List of DIRAC Systems to be installed
                Systems = Configuration,Framework
-               # The list of Services to be installed
+               # List of Services to be installed
-               Services = Configuration/Server,Framework/SystemAdministrator
+               Services  = Configuration/Server
-               # The list of Agents to be installed
-               Agents =
+               Services += Framework/SystemAdministrator

             }

   - Run install_site.sh giving the edited CFG file as the argument:::

-      ./install_seed.sh install.cfg
+      ./install_site.sh install.cfg

   - If the installation is successful, in the end of the script execution you will see the report of the status of running LHCb services, e.g.:::